How STLKR Works

 That’s what it means to hunt him where he lives.

-And when you get it right, the reward is worth every hour spent preparing.
+And when you get it right, every hour spent preparing is worth it.

 Preparation is the advantage.